YARN high availability overview

 Automatic failover

-If automatic failover is enabled, the system transfers the control from the failed RM to a standby RM in case of any failure.
-This option is preferable to manual failover, yet in this case, we always need to ensure that there is no split-brain scenario.
+By default, the system automatically switches from the failed to a standby RM in case of failures.
+During the failover, there is a need to ensure that no split-brain scenario occurs.

-A split-brain scenario is a situation where multiple RMs can potentially assume the active role.
-This is undesirable because multiple RMs could proceed to manage some of the nodes of the cluster simultaneously.
-This would cause inconsistency in resource management and job scheduling, potentially leading the entire system to failure.
+A split-brain scenario is a situation where multiple RMs assume they have the active role.
+This is undesirable because multiple RMs could proceed to manage some cluster nodes in parallel.
+This would cause inconsistency in resource management and job scheduling, potentially leading the entire system to a failure.

-So, at any given time, we want to make sure that there is one and only one RM active in the system.
-We can configure ZooKeeper to coordinate this functionality using the Leader Election method considered in the next section.
+Thus, the goal is to ensure that at any given time there is one and only one active RM in the system.
+For this, ZooKeeper can be used to coordinate the failover process using the Leader Election algorithm described in the next section.

 -

 Ephemeral.
-An ephemeral znode gets deleted if the session in which the znode was created has disconnected.
-For example, if RM1 has created an ephemeral znode named
+An ephemeral Znode gets deleted if the session in which the Znode was created has disconnected.
+For example, if RM1 has created an ephemeral Znode

 eph_znode

-will get the active role.
-It is important that only one RM will be able to create the znode named ActiveStandbyElectorLock
+It is important that only one RM is able to create the Znode named ActiveStandbyElectorLock

 .

-If RM1 was the first that created the ActiveStandbyElectorLock
+If RM1 was the first to create the ActiveStandbyElectorLock

-znode gets deleted automatically due to being ephemeral.
-We now expect the standby RM2 to become active.
+Znode gets deleted automatically due to being ephemeral.

-RM2 is notified of removal of the znode it is monitoring, so it tries to create its own ActiveStandbyElectorLock
+RM2 gets notified about the removal of the Znode that it has been watching, so it tries to create its own ActiveStandbyElectorLock

-ephemeral znode, succeeds, and gets the active role.
+ephemeral Znode, succeeds, and finally gets the active role.

-Sometimes RM gets disconnected only temporarily and will try to connect back to ZooKeeper.
-Yet ZooKeeper will not be able to differentiate the cause of RM disconnection, and hence it deletes the ephemeral znodes created by that RM.
-This can lead to a split-brain scenario, where both the RMs act as active RMs.
+Sometimes RM gets disconnected only temporarily and reconnects back to ZooKeeper.
+However, ZooKeeper cannot determine the cause of RM disconnect, and hence it deletes the ephemeral Znodes created by that RM.
+This can lead to a split-brain scenario, where both the RMs get the active role.

 To avoid this, RM2 reads the information about the active RM from the persistent ActiveBreadCrumb

-znode with its own configuration (that is, the hostname and TCP port of RM2), since RM2 is now the active RM.
+Znode with its own configuration (RM2’s hostname and TCP port), since RM2 is now the active RM.

 Client, ApplicationMaster, and NodeManager on RM failover